nawabahmadreshi/documentation/pages/third-party-integrations/appboy-with-sendgrid.md

 ## Configure your ESP

-To open the app directly on iOS 9.2+, you must configure your Sendgrid integration to support [Universal Links](/getting-started/universal-app-links/), and configure your app to support Sendgrid + Universal Links.
+To open the app directly on iOS 9.2+, you must configure your Appboy email integration to support [Universal Links](/getting-started/universal-app-links/), and configure your app to support Appboy with Sendgrid + Universal Links.

 ### Tell us your click tracking domain

-You can retrieve your click tracking domains from your Sendgrid settings:

-1. Log in to your SendGrid account.
-1. Go to Settings > Whitelabels > Email Links.
-1. Find your email link whitelabeled domain, click on the gear icon and click "View" (or create a new whitelabel). {% image src='/img/pages/third-party-integrations/sendgrid/sendgrid-view-domain.png' full center alt='xcode add domain' %}
-1. Note the "Host" email click tracking domain (e.g. email.mydomain.com) and the SendGrid domain under "Data". {% image src='/img/pages/third-party-integrations/sendgrid/sendgrid-whitelabel.png' full center alt='xcode add domain' %}
+Contact your Appboy Account Manager and request the Email Click Tracking Domain and the SendGrid Data domain associated with your SendGrid account.

-1. Enter both the click tracking domain and the SendGrid domain in item 1 of this step: {% image src="/img/pages/third-party-integrations/sendgrid/configure-sendgrid-1.png" center full alt='Click tracking domain' %}
+Once you’ve retrieved this information, enter both the click tracking domain and the SendGrid domain in item 1 of this step: {% image src="/img/pages/third-party-integrations/sendgrid/configure-sendgrid-1.png" center full alt='Click tracking domain' %}

 On **Done** click, an AASA file - required for Universal Links - specific to that domain will be generated.